wessenstam/CitrixOnAHV_Bootcamp/goldimage/goldimage.rst

 Running VMware OS Optimization Tool
 +++++++++++++++++++++++++++++++++++

 #.
-Within the VM console, download http://10.42.194.11/workshop_staging/VMwareOSOptimizationTool.zip and extract to a directory.
+Within the Golden Image VM, download http://10.42.194.11/workshop_staging/VMwareOSOptimizationTool.zip and extract to a directory.

 #.
 Right-click **VMwareOSOptimizationTool.exe** and select **Run as Administrator**.

 #.
 Click the **Select All** checkbox.
 Scroll down to **Cleanup Jobs** and un-select the 4 available optimizations.
-Click **Analyze**.
+Click **Analyze** at the bottom of the screen.

    .. figure:: images/16.png